Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/All VMMS operations are blocked on Silver or higher durability.md

-# VMMS operations are blocked node gets stuck in deletion and creation after deleting a VMSS
+# VMSS operations are blocked node gets stuck in deletion and creation after deleting a VMSS

 ## Problem
-- All VMSS operations are blocked on Silver or higher durability Scaleset after trying to delete a node from a VMMS
+- All VMSS operations are blocked on [Silver or higher durability](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-capacity#durability-characteristics-of-the-cluster) Scaleset after trying to delete a node from a VMSS
-- The node being deleted (seed node) is stuck in Disabling state
+- The node being deleted is a "seed node", which are nodes in the primary nodetype used by the Service Fabric cluster system services, is stuck in Disabling state

 ## Symptoms
 - One of the seed nodes is stuck disabling with Safety Check - **EnsureSeedNodeQuorum**
-- All operation started after the delete operation will be blocked until the deletion completes, including adding new VMs
+- All operation started after the delete operation will be blocked until the deletion completes, including scaling operations, cancellation tasks, auto os upgrades, and other operational jobs

     ![Node Deactivation Info](../media/NodeDeactivationInfo1.png)